- How much are the panels/ where do I get prices?

 - How do I cut the panels?

-Cutting Pressed Tin Panels® aluminium products is best done with an aluminium cutting disc in an angle grinder, this disc wont burn the panel and will achieve a neat finished edge.
+On site cutting can be achieved with an aluminium suitable cutting disc in a track saw or angle grinder, this disc wont burn the panel and will achieve a neat finished edge.
 Some filing may be required so it handy to have a fine, metal file on hand.
-Smaller sections can also be cut with tin snips or a guillotine if available.
+Smaller sections can also be cut with a quality pair of tin snips.

-Powder coated panels can also be cut, for this we recommend lubricating the blade with bee or candle wax.
+Powder coated panels can also be cut, for this we recommend lubricating your cutting disc with bee or candle wax.
 This allows for ease of cutting and prevents burring.
 See more information below.

 - How do I cut holes in Pressed Tin Panels® aluminium, galvanised or copper panels?

-Traditionally a drill hole and then small tin snips were and are used.
-These days with the invention of the Rotary tool hole cutting is an option along with a metal hole saw.
+Traditionally a drill hole and then tin snips are used.
+You might also use a rotary hole cutting tool or a metal hole saw.

 - What sort of edging/capping do I use for wall panels and splash backs?

 Either the Small Plain Border or the Barbers Pole Border are great for this.
 Alternatively our multi-use cornice mounting strip can be used in a similar manner to a tile edge.
 Some people also choose a timber moulding from your local hardware store.
 You can then paint it with a matching colour.

 - What are the leaves and rosettes for?

 The leaves are used in conjunction with cornice as a decorative covering for mitred corners.
 Similarly, border rosettes are used as a decorative covering for mitred border corners.
 Please note that the appropriate leaves and rosettes for each cornice or border are recommended to achieve the optimal design.
 See our Cornice Installation Guide here.